g7mzr/db-php/docs/33_API_DataAccess.md

  * @param array  $fieldNames The name of the fields to select from the database
  * @param array  $searchdata The field and data to be used in the "WHERE" clause *
- * @return array Search data if search is ok or WEBTEMPLATE error type
+ * @return array Search data if search is ok or DB error type
  * @access public
  */
 public function dbselectsingle($tableName, $fieldNames, $searchdata);